Muppet Monster Adventure: Plot

-Having done this, Robin moves into the river-dwelling and Arab quarters of the village referred to as the "Village of the Darned" before doing away with the fearsome Muck Monster who transforms back into Clifford.

-With over half the village now saved and purified, Robin moves into Madness Marsh, a treacherous region of the village which is home to its heavily armed hiking community, as well as ravenous piranha, puffer fish, and hungry crocodiles.
-Robin dispatches them in short order and comes to face the fearsome "Ghoul-friend of Ker-Monster" (a spoof of Bride of Frankenstein) and initiates her transformation back into Miss Piggy.

-Having now gained access to the village's more mountainous regions, Robin battles through what is locally called "The Whatsamatterhorn," defeating all manner of foes including a group of violent monks.
+Robin fights his way through the innards and grounds of the Castle von Honeydew itself, and the surroundings areas, including a forest, desert, and snowy mountains facing off against (and thereby rescuing), the other muppets, namely Gonzo, who has turned into the vampire "Noseferatu", the "Wocka Wocka Wearbear", who is really Fozzie Bear, "Ker-Monster" (a spoof of Frankenstein's monster), who is his uncle Kermit, the Muck Monster who is really Clifford, and finally, the "Ghoul-friend of Ker-Monster" (a spoof of Bride of Frankenstein), who's actually Miss Piggy.

-Having saved his friends and believing his journey to be complete, Robin returns to the center of the castle only to find one final enemy awaiting him; Baron Petri von Honeydew himself (who has the appearance of Erik from The Phantom of the Opera).
+Having saved his friends and believing his journey to be complete, Robin returns to the center of the castle, only to find Baron Petri von Honeydew himself (who has the appearance of Erik from The Phantom of the Opera).
 Robin manages to turn the Baron's projectiles against him and finally lays his mad soul to rest.
-Having achieved all this in such a short space of time, Robin succumbs to another faint.

 He is awoken once again by Dr. Bunsen Honeydew.
 This time however, all the other Muppets are with him and seemingly unchanged.
-He is also lying in the hallway of the Castle itself, where the butler Chives (the figure who opened the door) has led the group of Muppets.
-Robin exclaims that he has had the most amazing dream and describes his adventure to all those present, who assure him it was indeed a dream.
-However, as he and the group ascend the stairs and pass a painting of the late Baron von Honeydew, the painting appears to move and say 'shush' to Robin as the Power Glove suddenly appears on Robin's hand again, indicating his adventure may well have been something more than a dream after all.
+Turns out the figure Robin fainted at was the butler, Chives.
+He then exclaims that he has had the most amazing dream and describes his adventure to all those present.
+However, as he and the group ascend the stairs and pass a painting of the late Baron von Honeydew, the painting appears to move and the Power Glove suddenly appears on Robin's hand again, indicating his adventure may well have been something real after all.